eduardoboucas/staticman/README.md

 ## Introduction

-Staticman is a Node.js application that receives user-generated content and uploads it as data files to a GitHub repository.
-In practice, this allows you to have dynamic content (e.g. blog post comments) as part of a fully static website, as long as your site automatically deploys on every push to GitHub, as seen on [GitHub Pages](https://pages.github.com/), [Netlify](http://netlify.com/) and others.
+Staticman is a Node.js application that receives user-generated content and uploads it as data files to a GitHub and/or GitLab repository.
+In practice, this allows you to have dynamic content (e.g. blog post comments) as part of a fully static website, as long as your site automatically deploys on every push to GitHub and/or GitLab, as seen on [GitHub Pages](https://pages.github.com/), [GitLab Pages](https://about.gitlab.com/product/pages/), [Netlify](http://netlify.com/) and others.

 It consists of a small web service that handles the `POST` requests from your forms, runs various forms of validation and manipulation defined by you and finally pushes them to your repository as data files.
 You can choose to enable moderation, which means files will be pushed to a separate branch and a pull request will be created for your approval, or disable it completely, meaning that files will be pushed to the main branch automatically.